Ohio River Data Buoy - ORSANCO

 For flow measurement, a SonTek Argonaut MD records current velocity directly below the buoy using acoustic Doppler technology.
 To take physical water samples, an ISCO 6712C sampler is triggered by iChart software when water quality and flow parameters fall within a specified range.

 Radio telemetry data loggers and NexSens iChart software were chosen to transmit, save, and post real-time data from environmental sensors.
-A NexSens 4100-iSIC data logger transmits data every hour to a 4100-BASE radio base station connected to a PC running iChart software. iChart allows data storage, analysis, graphical output, and system management from one central location, and it automatically produces reports and posts the outputs to the ORSANCO website.
+A NexSens iSIC data logger transmits data every hour to a BASE radio base station connected to a PC running iChart software. iChart allows data storage, analysis, graphical output, and system management from one central location, and it automatically produces reports and posts the outputs to the ORSANCO website.

-Posting real-time data to a Web page provides access to both researchers and Ohio River recreational users.
+Posting real-time data to a web page provides access to both researchers and Ohio River recreational users.
 The set of sensors deployed on the AMI buoy allows anyone visiting the website to view water flow, clarity, and temperature conditions and compare them to past conditions.
-While researchers use the information to monitor spills moving downstream and document long-term river trends, the general public can use it to determine if conditions are favorable for boating and fishing.
+While researchers use the information to monitor spills moving downstream and document long-term river trends, the general public can use it to determine if conditions are favorable for boating or fishing.